huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 A ControlNet model has two sets of weights (or blocks) connected by a zero-convolution layer:

-- a *locked copy* which keeps everything a large pretrained diffusion model has learned
+- a *locked copy* keeps everything a large pretrained diffusion model has learned
-- a *trainable copy* which is trained on the additional conditioning input
+- a *trainable copy* is trained on the additional conditioning input

 Since the locked copy preserves the pretrained model, training and implementing a ControlNet on a new conditioning input is as fast as finetuning any other model because you aren't training the model from scratch.